dvreeze/mdbexample/README.md

 Two things that make transactions in Jakarta EE message-driven beans (and in JMS in general) more complex are:
 * To reason about *program state*, we need to include the implicit (JTA or resource-local) transactional state, if any
+  * This implicit program state is quite different for resource-local versus JTA transactions
+  * There are ample opportunities to get things wrong when using EJBs and JMS
+  * Exception handling is closely related to transactions, and should be programmed with care
 * The Jakarta EE specs do not support *local reasoning* about code (given the restrictions in API use in different scenarios)
+  * There are many restrictions on the use of the JMS and JTA APIs depending on the kind of transaction management